Does buying a pre-owned property differ from buying a new build house?

 - Checking how many days’ notice the lender needs to release funds

-- Ensuring your buildings insurance is placed on risk from the exchange of contracts
+- Ensuring your buildings insurance is placed at risk from the exchange of contracts

 - Dealing with any specific issues relating to a leasehold property

-- Obtaining your authority as a buyer to set a completion and exchange of contracts date
+- Obtaining your authority as a buyer to set completion and exchange of contracts date

 - Dealing with any queries arising from a chain in the buying process